sarkartimur/sentiment-analysis/readme.md

 - remove duplicate observations
 - remove duplicate attributes (correlation analysis)
 - attribute selection (forward, backward)
-- PCA
+- dimensionality reduction.
+Purpose:
+    - Fighting the Curse of Dimensionality: As the number of features (dimensions) in a dataset grows, the data becomes increasingly sparse.
+This makes it difficult for many machine learning models to find meaningful patterns, leading to poor performance and long training times.
+    - Reducing Overfitting: With fewer features to model, there's less risk of the model learning noise in the data.
+PCA can effectively act as a form of regularization.
+By compressing the data into a few principal components, you're forcing the model to focus on the most important underlying patterns, not the random fluctuations of individual features.

+# Clustering
+- can identify distinct clusters and then analyze the characteristics of the data points within each group.
+- can be used for dimensionality reduction (represent each cluster with a single centroid)
+- can be used for anomaly detection (identify outliers, common technique in fraud detection or network intrusion detection)
+- can add a label that indicates which cluster each data point belongs to (unsupervised)
+- can use clustering on unlabeled data to find groups, and then a small number of labeled examples can be used to label entire clusters, a process known as semi-supervised learning

 # Data linearity
-Use residual plots to figure out if features have non-linear relationships (See 033.
-Calculating residuals).
+Use residual plots to figure out if features have non-linear relationships.
 If non-linear you'll see a clear pattern (e.g., a U-shape or curve) in the residuals.
-This is a dead giveaway that a linear model is missing a key pattern.
+This is a dead giveaway that a linear model is missing a key pabesttern.

 Train a simple linear model and a simple non-linear model (like a Random Forest or Gradient Boosting machine) on the same data.
 If the non-linear model significantly outperforms the linear model, your data has important non-linear relationships.